TrashUwU/PokeAssistant/README.md

 # PokéAssistant

-A Pokétwo Hack/Assistant Bot that identifies Pokémons from Pokétwo spawns, pings a role if a legendary spawns, pings you if your Shiny Hunt Pokémon spawns and more!
+A Pokétwo Hack/Assistant Bot that identifies Pokémons from Pokétwo spawns, pings a role if a legendary spawns and pins them, pings you if your Shiny Hunt Pokémon spawns and other features like Anti-Sniper!

 _***This bot is `not` against Discord TOS***_.